LimeChain/gosemble/docs/docs/development/file-structure.md

 * `primitives` - runtime primitives.
 * `runtime` - runtime entry point and tests.
 * `utils` - utility functions.
-* `tinygo` - submodule for the Tinygo compiler, used for WASM compilation.
+* `tinygo` - submodule for the TinyGo compiler, used for WASM compilation.
 * `goscale` - submodule for the SCALE codec.
 * `gossamer` - submodule for the Gossamer host, used during development and for running tests.
 * `substrate` - submodule for the Substrate host, used for running a network.